From Functions to Equivalence Classes

 Proof:

-If \(a = 0\) or \(b = 0\), both sides are zero and the inequality is trivial.
+with weights \((1/p, 1/q)\).
+If \(a = 0\) or \(b = 0\), both sides reduce

+(see the equality analysis below).
 Assume \(a, b > 0\).

-By the definition of concavity, for any \(\lambda \in (0, 1)\) and \(u, v > 0\),
+concavity, for any \(\lambda \in (0, 1)\) and \(u, v > 0\) with \(u \neq v\),

 \[

-\log\bigl(\lambda u + (1 - \lambda) v\bigr) \;\geq\; \lambda \log u + (1 - \lambda) \log v
+\log\bigl(\lambda u + (1 - \lambda) v\bigr) \;>\; \lambda \log u + (1 - \lambda) \log v,

 \]

-Since \(\log\) is increasing, this gives the
+Since \(\log\) is strictly increasing, we obtain the

-weighted AM-GM inequality:
+weighted AM-GM inequality

 \[

-u^\lambda \, v^{1 - \lambda} \;\leq\; \lambda u + (1 - \lambda) v.
+u^\lambda \, v^{1 - \lambda} \;\leq\; \lambda u + (1 - \lambda) v,

 \]

-Now set \(\lambda = 1/p\), \(1 - \lambda = 1/q\), \(u = a^p\), and \(v = b^q\):
+Now set \(\lambda = 1/p\) (so that \(1 - \lambda = 1/q\) and

 \[

-(a^p)^{1/p} (b^q)^{1/q} \;\leq\; \frac{a^p}{p} + \frac{b^q}{q},
+(a^p)^{1/p} (b^q)^{1/q} \;\leq\; \frac{a^p}{p} + \frac{b^q}{q}.

 \]

-which simplifies to \(ab \leq \frac{a^p}{p} + \frac{b^q}{q}\).
+\(ab \leq \frac{a^p}{p} + \frac{b^q}{q}\).

-Since \(\log\) is strictly concave, equality holds if and only if \(u = v\), i.e., \(a^p = b^q\).
+holds if and only if \(a^p = b^q\).

 Young's inequality is a pointwise statement about real numbers.